shopware5/devdocs/source/designers-guide/snippets/index.md

 ### sw:snippets:find:missing

 This command expects a `locale` key (e.g. `en_GB`, see all possible value in `s_core_locales`) as a required argument.
 For that locale, it will check the snippets database table to find unique snippets (defined by a unique `name`-`namespace` pair) that are defined for other locales but not the given one.
-Those snippets are then exported into the ´snippets´ folder of your Shopware installation (by default, it doesn't exist in Shopware 5 installations, and it will be automatically created if needed) as .ini files.
+Those snippets are then exported into the ´snippets´ directory of your Shopware installation (by default, it doesn't exist in Shopware 5 installations, and it will be automatically created if needed) as .ini files.
 If the target file already exists, the new snippets will be appended to it.

 The command accepts two optional arguments:

-- `target`: Folder to which the snippets will be written.
+- `target`: Directory to which the snippets will be written.
 Defaults to `snippets`

 - `fallback`: By default, the exported snippets are left with empty values.
 If you provide a locale key in this argument, the snippets are exported with the value of the matching snippet in the fallback language (if available).